Hampson Archeological Museum State Park: James K. Hampson

 The museum is named after James K. Hampson (1877-1956), owner of the Hampson Plantation on which the Nodena site is located, and archaeologist to excavate and preserve the artifacts from the Nodena site.

 In 1900 James K. Hampson documented the discovery of a prehistoric mastodon skeleton 2 mi (3.2 km) south of the Nodena site.

 Prehistoric Mastodon skeleton

 Mastodons are members of the prehistoric, extinct genus Mammut, they resemble modern elephants.
 Native to North America they are said to have lived on the North American continent from almost 4 million years ago until their eventual disappearance about 10,000 years ago.

 In 1900, archaeologist James K. Hampson documented the find of skeletal remains of a mastodon on Island No. 35 of the Mississippi River, 2 mi (3.2 km) south of the Nodena site and 23 mi (37 km) south of Blytheville, Arkansas.

 In 1957 the site was reported as destroyed.
 Fossilized bones from the find are on display at the Hampson Museum State Park.

-The museum was closed in 2017 to move into a new building on the Wilson city square.
-It is scheduled to reopen some time in the summer of 2018.
-Call 870-655-8622 for further information.